nystudio107/craft/README.md

 Some things are still unfinished:

 * Favicon generation isn't done; this probably would be done with the [rollup-favicons-plugin](https://www.npmjs.com/package/rollup-plugin-favicons)
-* Critical CSS isn't integrated as part of the build yet.
-This will be done via the [rollup-plugin-critical](https://github.com/nystudio107/rollup-plugin-critical) we wrote
 * AMP CSS isn't included; this will likely be done the same way the Critical CSS is done

 But if these things aren't important to you, by all means, dive in.